Kansas employers using child care as incentive to retain and recruit workers

 She says child care is a crucial part of a child’s development.

-The executive director of Child Start, Tanya Bulluck, says she has been working on connecting employers to child care providers.
+Tanya Bulluck, the executive director of Child Start, says she has been working on connecting employers to child care providers.

 “If employers can get on board, which we’re starting to see a lot of that, and they can work, job seekers and workers can overcome that child care barrier if they get to know one another,” Bulluck said.